marlonbarrios/fall-ai-turbo/README.md

-# in pursuit of stoten ghosts | Duet in Latent Space
+# in pursuit of stoten ghosts | duet in latent space

 ![Image of performance](https://github.com/marlonbarrios/fall-ai-turbo/blob/mondrian/public/ghost.png "image or performance")